Hrubieszów County

 Hrubieszów County (powiat hrubieszowski) is a unit of territorial administration and local government (powiat) in Lublin Voivodeship, eastern Poland, on the border with Ukraine.
 It was established on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and only town is Hrubieszów, which lies 104 km south-east of the regional capital Lublin.

 The county covers an area of 1269.40 km2.
 As of 2019, its total population is 63,320, out of which the population of Hrubieszów is 17,634 and the rural population is 45.686.

 Neighbouring counties

-Hrubieszów County is bordered by Tomaszów Lubelski County to the south-west, Zamość County to the west and Chełm County to the north-west.
+Hrubieszów County is bordered by Tomaszów County to the south-west, Zamość County to the west and Chełm County to the north-west.
 It also borders Ukraine to the east.

 Administrative division

 The county is subdivided into eight gminas (one urban and seven rural).
 These are listed in the following table, in descending order of population.